Pallet Rack Beams: Critical details that prevent beam failure

 Official Inspections

 • Bent or downward beam deflection.
-Report deflection if the deflection distance exceeds the span’s length divided by 180.
+Report deflection if the deflection distance exceeds the beam span’s length divided by 180.

 • Missing, disengaged, or corroded beam clips.

-• Load labels missing or unreadable.
+• Load Labels that are missing or unreadable.

 • Improper loading that doesn’t conform to the load standards of your racking system.